How To Get Rid of Chinch Bugs in Florida

 How Do You Get Rid of Chinch Bugs in St. Augustine Grass?

-You have an array of options to get rid of chinch bugs in St. Augustinegrass, including cultural and chemical control.
-If you prefer to not use insecticide, excessive lawn watering, lawn aeration, and allowing your grass to grow tall are all techniques you can use to deter chinch bugs from entering your yard.
-If the issue has grown to overtake most of your yard, then it’s time to use chemical treatments.
+You have various options to eliminate chinch bugs in St. Augustine grass, including cultural and chemical control.
+If you prefer not to use insecticide, excessive lawn watering, lawn aeration, and allowing your grass to grow tall are all techniques you can use to deter chinch bugs from entering your yard.
+If the issue has overtaken most of your yard, it’s time to use chemical treatments.
 You can DIY a chemical treatment using products at your local lawn care supply, but it’s best to enlist the help of a professional to ensure your lawn stays healthy in the process.

 When to Treat Chinch Bugs in Florida?

-It’s time to treat chinch bugs in Florida beginning as early as springtime.
-Since they come out of hibernation during this time, getting ahead of their schedule by deploying either cultural or chemical control can prevent the problem before it even begins.
+In Florida, chinch bugs should be treated as early as springtime.
+Since they come out of hibernation during this time, getting ahead of their schedule by deploying cultural or chemical control can prevent the problem before it begins.

 What Areas of Florida are Affected by Chinch Bugs?

-Chinch bugs are particularly attracted to lawns in central to southern Florida.
-They can cause year-round damage due to the direct sunlight and warm weather of this region.
+Chinch bugs are particularly attracted to lawns in central and southern Florida.
+Due to the region's direct sunlight and warm weather, they can cause damage year-round.

 Get a Free Estimate